joneshf/purescript-run-console-experiment/README.md

 Let's say that you don't like the idea of turning off all messages in production.
 Instead, you'd like to still show the `error` messages, but ignore `info`, `log`, and `warning`.
+Additionally, you want to prefix the `error` messages with a bright red label.
 You can do that by supplying a different interpreter to run.
 Let's write that interpreter!